simple-crypto/simple-website/projects.md

 The SIMPLE-Crypto Association is currently working on different code projects described below.
-For each project, we give a succing summary, a link to academic publications whenever possible and a link to the page hosting the code with documentation and data sets.
+For each project, we give a succing summary, a link to academic publications whenever possible and a link to the page hosting the code with documentation and data sets when moving to the public evaluation stage.

 **Under development**